Law Careers

 A range of websites and resources are available to help you to find firms offering roles that can be used to gain QWE.

-How do I access a Training Contract/Period of Recognised Training (PRT) for the LPC route?
+- How do I find a Training Contract to qualify through the LPC route?

-The two year period of recognised training which must be completed post-LPC is commonly referred to as the 'training contract'.
+The two year period of recognised training which must be completed post-LPC is commonly referred to as a Training Contract.
 Individuals are given supervised experience in legal practice in order to refine professional skills essential to practicing as a solicitor, including: advocacy, client care, drafting, commercial and financial awareness, and experience in specific areas of practice.

 There are two sets of regulations related to periods of recognised training, depending on when trainees started their training, which are covered on the Solicitors Regulation Authority (SRA) website.